My Mundane Musings

 American Idol results show (May 7th)… May 7, 2008

-Filed under: American Idol, entertainment, life, music, television — mymundanemusings @ 9:00 pm
+Filed under: American Idol,entertainment,life,music,television — Rebekah Sanders @ 9:00 pm

 I’m going to start this episode without Chip.
 I don’t *think* he’ll be too upset.
 He can’t really stand it and always wants me to fast forward to the end anyway.
 And because of the wonder of the DVR, if he really, really wants to see the opening group number, we can just start it over.
 He should be home momentarily anyway.